 \subsection{Baseline Methods}

-In this work, we employ two diverse datasets using five-fold cross-validation and compare our proposed VMoGE against a wide range of baseline approaches, covering traditional EEG feature extraction models, transformer-based deep learning methods, as well as GNN models combined with MoE mechanisms.
-For EEG signal classification, traditional methods include EEGNet and EEGViT, where the former employs a lightweight convolutional neural network design to extract spatiotemporal and spectral features, while the latter introduces the vision transformer architecture to capture long-range dependencies in EEG sequences.
-In addition, methods such as DTCA-Net, Deformer, and ADformer are representative transformer-based frameworks that focus on channel selection and multi-scale feature modeling, and have been widely applied to AD-related EEG analysis.
+In this work, we follow the experimental settings in Table.~\ref{tab:parameters_setting} and evaluate our proposed VMoGE on two diverse datasets using five-fold cross-validation, comparing it against a wide range of baseline approaches, including traditional EEG feature extraction models, transformer-based deep learning methods, and GNN models combined with MoE mechanisms.
+For EEG signal classification, traditional methods include EEGNet and EEGViT, where the former employs a lightweight CNN design to extract spatiotemporal and spectral features, while the latter introduces the vision transformer architecture to capture long-range dependencies in EEG sequences.
+In addition, methods such as DTCA-Net, Deformer, and ADFormer are representative transformer-based frameworks that focus on channel selection and multi-scale feature modeling, and have been widely applied to AD-related EEG analysis.
 Meanwhile, MGformer leverages a multi-granularity encoder design to extract temporal patterns across frequency bands, thereby enhancing the discriminative power of node representations within brain networks.

 For graph-based comparative methods, we incorporated several Graph-MoE models, including GraphMoRE, MoGE, Mowst, and GraphDIVE.
 Additionally, we compare against recent graph neural network models, combined graph neural networks with expert routing strategies to effectively model the heterogeneity of brain networks, and demonstrate robustness in cross-subject classification tasks.